think-in-universe/matic.net/README.md

 ```

-## Work with Unity3D
+## Game Development with Unity3D

+Matic.Net supports Game Development with platform which works well with .NET, such as Unity3D.

 ## Dependencies

-Matic.Net is built based on [Nethereum](https://github.com/Nethereum/Nethereum) to interact with Ethereum blockchain and Matic sidechain.
+Matic.Net is built based on [Nethereum](https://github.com/Nethereum/Nethereum) (an Ethereum .Net cross platform integration library) to interact with Ethereum blockchain and Matic sidechain.

 ## License